BrandenChen/Text-Editor-Chrome-App/README.md

 ## Usage

 The extension has different functions...
--Deleting a word or multiple different words from a webpage -Hide but not delete a word or multiple different words from a webpage -Highlighting sections of texts that are related to the keyword or keywords -Replacing the keyword or words with other words
+- Deleting a word or multiple different words from a webpage
+- Hide but not delete a word or multiple different words from a webpage
+- Highlighting sections of texts that are related to the keyword or keywords
+- Replacing the keyword or words with other words